pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 <span class="newthought">I want to put forward here an alternative
-approach</span> to explaining where I think we are right now by comparing our situation with the situation of several early groups that encountered some challenges similar to what we're facing at this time.
-Maybe it's that Cameron Neylon has me [thinking about groups][groups] lately, but these groups actually stick out in history to me[^sticks-out] because of their unique accomplishments and the effects of their shared culture despite the fact that they came together from such distinctly divergent backgrounds and points of view.
+approach</span> to explaining where I think we are right now by comparing our situation with the situation of several early groups that encountered challenges somewhat parallel to what we're facing at this time.
+Maybe it's that Cameron Neylon has me [thinking about groups][groups] lately, but these particular groups stick out in history to me[^disclaimer] because of their unique accomplishments and the effects of their shared culture despite the fact that they came together from such distinctly divergent backgrounds and points of view.

 What we're trying to accomplish with the Scholarly Commons has some striking similarities to what we know of the circumstances surrounding the venture of